haydenbleasel/ghost/README.md

 Each user then signs in, saves their own Hetzner token on `/dashboard/account/backend`, and clicks **Build snapshot** — the `buildSnapshot` workflow compiles the agent in a Vercel Sandbox, uploads it to Blob, spins up a throwaway Hetzner VM whose cloud-init pulls the binary and pre-pulls every game's Docker image, snapshots it, and writes the new image ID onto the user's row.

+> [!IMPORTANT]
+> New Hetzner Cloud accounts are capped at **5 servers per project** until the account is verified.
+Provisioning will fail with `resource_limit_exceeded: server limit reached` once you hit it — request a limit increase from Hetzner support to raise it.

 ## Building the gold image

 Triggered from the UI, not the CLI.
 The flow: